vaishnavibhutada/Soil-Detector-Project/README.md

-# 🌱 Soil Detector Project
+# 🌱 SoilGuard: AI Soil Quality Checker

 ## 📌 Overview
-The **Soil Detector Project** is a Machine Learning-powered web application that predicts **soil type** from an uploaded image and provides:
+The **SoilGuard: AI Soil Quality Checker** is a Machine Learning-powered web application that predicts **soil type** from an uploaded image and provides:

 ✅ Best crops to grow
 ✅ Fertilizer recommendations